A. What is this?

 D. What you get from us

-1. If your accommodation is listed in The Plum Guide, we will officially certify it as one of the best in your city by providing you access to the much coveted Plum Star asset library.
-This includes the Plum Star logo(s), diplomas and pictures you can use on any of the platforms you list on, to tell your guests you have a Plum Star.
-Your licence to use these assets is for as long as your accommodation is listed in The Plum Guide.
+1. If your accommodation is listed in The Plum, we will officially certify it as one of the best in your city by providing you access to the much coveted Plum Guide Star asset library.
+This includes the Plum Guide Star logo(s), diplomas and pictures you can use on any of the platforms you list on, to tell your guests you have a Plum Guide Star.
+Your licence to use these assets is for as long as your accommodation is listed in The Plum.

 2. We will create a professionally designed entry in The Plum Guide.
 This will include bespoke copy, images and (where necessary) original photography.